TheMissenoOne/nfl-ia-play-by-play/README.md

 Express
 JavaScript
 # Credits
-This project was developed by TheMissenoOne as a final project for the Cloud & Cognitive Internship immersion program.
+This project was developed by Vitor Misseno as a final project for the Cloud & Cognitive Internship immersion program.